Learn about Zero Trust Architecture

 Uses of Precertificates

-Certificate Transparency aims to remedy certificate-based threats by making the issuance and existence of SSL certificates open to scrutiny by domain owners, Certificate Authorities (CAs), and domain users.
+To understand the uses of SSL precertificates you must first know about Certificate Transparency and its goals.Certificate Transparency aims to remedy certificate-based threats by making the issuance and existence of SSL certificates open to scrutiny by domain owners, Certificate Authorities (CAs), and domain users.

 “Specifically, Certificate Transparency has three main goals:

 CT creates an open framework comprised of three main components for monitoring the TLS/SSL certificate system and auditing specific TLS/SSLcertificates.
 This open framework consists of the following: